Augmentations, annuli, and Alexander polynomials: Knot contact homology and augmentations

-An exact Lagrangian filling $L$ of $\Lambda_K$, inside an exact symplectic filling $(X,d\alpha)$ of $ST^*\R^3$, induces augmentations as follows.
-The augmentation associates to every degree 0 Reeb chord $a$ of $\Lambda_K$ the count of holomorphic disks in $Y$, with boundary on $L$ and one positive puncture asymptotic to $a$.
-The values of an augmentation on elements of the coefficient ring $R$ must be compatible with the inclusion maps on homology:
+An exact Lagrangian filling $L$ of $\Lambda_K$, inside an exact symplectic filling $(X,d\alpha)$ of $ST^*\R^3$, induces a family of augmentations $\epsilon_L$ of $\A_K$ as follows.
+Associate to every degree 0 Reeb chord $a$ of $\Lambda_K$ the count of holomorphic disks in $X$, with boundary on $L$ and one positive puncture asymptotic to $a$.
+The choices of capping data that were made above (with the goal of defining $\mathcal A_K$ over the group ring $R=\mathbb C[H_2(ST^*\mathbb R^3,\Lambda_K;\Z)]$) enable us to define these counts of disks in $X$ with coefficients in $\C[H_2(X,L;\Z)]$.
+The values of the augmentations $\epsilon_L$ on elements of the coefficient ring $R$ must be compatible with the inclusion maps on homology:

+Specifically, the restrictions of the augmentations to $H_2(ST^*\R^3,\Lambda_K;\Z)$ must factor through the map $i_*$ in the diagram above.
+This is illustrated in the following example.

 \begin{example} For every knot $K$, the conormal Lagrangian $L_K$ in $T^*\R^3$ is an exact Lagrangian filling of $\Lambda_K$.
 The meridian $p$ is null-homologous in $L_K$ and the generator $t\in H_2(ST^* \R^3;\Z)$ vanishes in $H_2(T^* \R^3;\Z)= 0$.
-There is an associated 1-parameter family of augmentations, that we denote by $\epsilon_{L_K}$, assigning 1 to $\mu$ and $Q$ and an arbitrary element in $\C^*$ to $\lambda$.
+There is an associated 1-parameter family of augmentations, that we denote by $\epsilon_{L_K}$, assigning the value 1 to both $\mu$ and $Q$, and assigning to $\lambda$ an arbitrary value in $\C^*$.
 Similarly, the exact Lagrangian filling $M_K$, obtained from clean intersection surgery on $L_K$ and $\R^3$, on which the longitude $x$ is null-homologous, gives a family of augmentations $\epsilon_{M_K}$, assigning 1 to $\lambda$ and $Q$ and an arbitrary element in $\C^*$ to $\mu$. \end{example}

+\begin{lemma} The augmentation $\epsilon_{L_K}$ with $\lambda=1$ is the same as the augmentation $\epsilon_{M_K}$ with $\mu=1$, for $M_K$ obtained from surgery on $L_K\cup \R^3$ with a small surgery parameter. \end{lemma} \begin{proof} Since $M_K$ is obtained by surgery on $L_K$ and $\R^3$, we can assume that $M_K$ is very close to the union $L_K\cup\R^3$.
+For such $M_K$, augmentation disks correspond to either disks with boundary on $L_{K}$ or disks with switching boundary conditions on $L_K\cup \R^3$, as in \cite{CELN}.
+In \cite{AENV}, the moduli space of disks for small smoothings near a rigid disk with switching boundary condition was described, see also \cite[Lemma 4.1]{ED-RT} for a more detailed description.
+The result is that a corner switching from $L_{K}$ to $\R^{3}$ has a unique smoothing, and a corner from $\R^{3}$ to $L_{K}$ has two smoothings with boundaries that differ by the meridian.
+This means that